RobotLocomotion/drake/drake/doc/clion.rst

 .. _integrating_lint_tools_with_clion:

-Delinting files
+"Linting" files
 ---------------

-You can apply Drake's delinting tools in CLion to determine if there are coding style guide issues.
+"Linting" refers to using tools to find aspects of code which don't conform to specified coding practices.
+You can apply Drake's linting tools in CLion to find such issues.
 We'll define two tools:
-- General delinting (via cpplint).
+- General linting (via cpplint) which captures most of the Drake style guide.
-- Detecting out-of-order #includes.
+- Drake extended linting which captures aspects of the Drake style guide _not_ captured by the general linting tool.
+This includes detecting out-of-order ``#include`` directives.

 These tools produce reports.
 In some cases, the reports can be automatically converted into clickable links so that you can click on a messsage and be taken